EficodeDemoOrg/copilot-python-weather-cli/.github-copilot-exercises/vscode/github_copilot_exercises.md

 ### Exercise 5.2: Debugging and Problem Solving

 1. **Common Issues**
+   - Open Copilot Chat in Ask mode
-   - Ask: "What could cause the weather API requests to fail silently?"
+   - Ask: `What could cause the weather API requests to fail silently?`
-   - Request: "How should I debug API connection and timeout issues?"
+   - Request: `How should I debug API connection and timeout issues?`

 2. **Error Handling Improvements**
-   - Ask: "How can I improve error handling throughout this weather CLI application?"
+   - Ask: `How can I improve error handling throughout this weather CLI application?`
-   - Request: "Show me best practices for logging in Python CLI applications"
+   - Request: `Show me best practices for logging in Python CLI applications`

 **Learning Goal:** Develop debugging skills for Python CLI applications with Copilot assistance.